abdallahelsyd/KapiPostsList/README.md

 ## Configuration

-teh api is public so there is no need to key configraions
+this API is public so there is no need for key configurations

 ## Usage

-To use the app, simply launch it and the app will fetch and display the posts in scroll layout.
+To use the app, simply launch it and the app will fetch and display the posts in a scroll layout.
 You can scroll down to load more posts.
 You can also tap on a post to view its details, such as the title, and body.
-Also you can edit any of the posts
+Also, you can edit any of the posts

 ## Maintainers